kongondo/MenuBuilder/README.md

 //To render by passing an array

 //get the Menu Builder field menu_items for this menu.
-That is what your menu items JSON string is stored
+That is where your menu items JSON string is stored
 $json = $pages->get(1234)->menu_items;
 //convert the JSON string to an array.
 Here we assume the JSON string is not empty
 $array = json_decode($json, true);